dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 `IStartupFilter` implements a single method, [Configure](/dotnet/api/microsoft.aspnetcore.hosting.istartupfilter.configure), which receives and returns an `Action<IApplicationBuilder>`.
 An [IApplicationBuilder](/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder) defines a class to configure an app's request pipeline.
 For more information, see [Creating a middleware pipeline with IApplicationBuilder](xref:fundamentals/middleware#creating-a-middleware-pipeline-with-iapplicationbuilder).

 Each `IStartupFilter` implements one or more middlewares in the request pipeline.
-The middlewares are invoked in the order that the `IStartupFilter` implementations are added to the service container.
+The filters are invoked in the order they were added to the service container.
+Filters may add middleware before or after passing control to the next filter, thus they append to the beginning or end of the app pipeline.

 The [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/startup/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample)) demonstrates how to register a middleware with `IStartupFilter`.
 The sample app includes a middleware that sets an options value from a query string parameter: